ceshine/huddle-landing-page-with-curved-sections/README.md

 ![Header/intro section for the Huddle landing page with curved sections](./design/desktop-preview.jpg)

+## Notes by Ceshine

+This is heavily based on [zuolizhu](https://github.com/zuolizhu/frontendmentor_challenges/tree/master/huddle-landing-page-with-curved-sections-master)'s solution.
+I converted its CSS file to SCSS, and made some simplification in class design.

+You'll need to compile `index.scss` into `index.css` for the page to work.
+For more details, please refer to [Sass: Install Sass](https://sass-lang.com/install).

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.